A group of people in scrubs and full head coverings standing at an operating table in an operating room setting.

 • Participate in the quarterly UCSF All-Fellow Education Days

-The Fellow can request additional electives based on their clinical interests.
-Currently available electives include those listed below.
-However, if the Fellow has any particular interests that are not included below, these can be discussed with the Fellowship Director prior to the commencement of the fellowship year:
+The clinical instructor will be able to participate in additional opportunities based on their clinical interests.
+Currently available opportunities include those listed below.
+However, if the clinical instructor has any particular interests that are not included below, these can be discussed with the Program Director prior to the commencement of the program:

 Pediatric trauma rotation at Children’s Hospital in Oakland (strongly recommended)

-• The Fellow will participate in elective and emergent pediatric anesthesia cases in order to gain additional exposure to pediatric vascular access, transfusion management and trauma cases.
+• The clinical instructor will participate in elective and emergent pediatric anesthesia cases in order to gain additional exposure to pediatric vascular access, transfusion management and trauma cases.

-• PALS certification is optional but will be sponsored by the department if the Fellow chooses to pursue it.
+• PALS certification is optional but will be sponsored by the department if the clinical instructor chooses to pursue it.

 Advanced Trauma Diagnostics and Procedures